Frequently Asked Questions

 What are the rules concerning medication?

-All prescribed and over the counter medication must be handed in to a designated First Aid Attendant.
+For our overnight camps, all prescribed and over the counter medication must be handed in to a designated First Aid Attendant.
 First Aid Attendant work with participants to guarantee that their medication routine is consistent with the prescribed guidelines.
 All prescribed medication must come to camp in the original container, or bubble packed.
 Participants are not required to hand in birth control, inhalers, vitamins, or non-medicated ointments.

 What is Camper Code of Conduct?